-The width of the TTS depends on operational voltages, particularly across the gaps between the various stages of the MCP chain.
-As the gap voltages drop below critical values, the time resolution resolution degrades.
-Figure 12 shows how the shape of the MCP pulses in the 8" chamber depend on changes to the three voltages across the gaps in the MCP stack.
+resolution degrades.
+Fig. 12 shows how the shape of the MCP pulses in the 8 in. chamber depend on changes to the three voltages across the gaps in the MCP stack.
 The most dramatic effects were seen from changes in the voltage across the gap between the two MCPs.
-Figure 13 shows the fitted sigma of the TTS as a function of the potential difference across the anode gap, inter-MCP gap, and photocathode gap.
-Optimal timing was achieved with all of these voltages set above 200-300 Volts.
-The dependence was strongest for the inter-MCP gap and photocathode gap, consistent with the observation that this gap had the largest impact on pulse shape.
+Fig. 13 shows the fitted sigma of the TTS as a function of the potential difference across the anode gap, inter-MCP gap, and photocathode gap.
+Optimal timing was achieved with all of these voltages set above 200-300 V. The dependence was strongest for the inter-MCP gap and photocathode gap, consistent with the observation that this gap had the largest impact on pulse shape.